aapedro/markovifying/README.md

-# json-markov
+# markovifying
-Module for generating easily saveable and human readable markov chains in JSON format for text generation
+Javacript module for generating easily saveable and human readable markov chains in JSON format for text generation